 The Company provides its executive officers and other employees with a base salary to compensate them for services rendered in the fiscal year.
-Base salary ranges for executive officers are determined for each executive based on his or her position and responsibility by using market data.
+Base salary ranges for executive officers are determined for each executive based on his or her position using the following criteria:.